25 Low-Shedding Dog Breeds (With Pictures)

 If the Standard Schnauzer is too big for your tastes, why not consider the Miniature Schnauzer?
 The Miniature Schnauzer has the same majestic profile as their Standard counterpart, just in a more compact size.

-Like the Standard Schnauzer, the Miniature Schnauzer does not shed a ton; however, the Miniature Schnauzer may shed a bit more.
+Like the Standard Schnauzer, the Miniature Schnauzer does not shed much.
 Likewise, they require dedicated work to maintain their wiry double coat.
 These family-oriented dogs can thrive in all sorts of household dynamics, whether you live on a farm or in an apartment in the city.

 13. Kerry Blue Terrier